openvocab/loomio-api-proposal/README.md

 ![](http://mathinsight.org/media/image/image/network_triangle.png)

-Problems can arise if either of these apps make changes to their models, their API, or as the number of apps.
-For example a network of 7 app's depicted in the following picture has 13 connections, more than the number of apps and it isn't fully integrated:
+Problems can arise if either of these apps make changes to their models, their API, or as the number of apps grows.
+For example a network of 7 app's depicted in the following picture has 13 connections, more than the number of apps and yet it isn't fully integrated:

 ![](http://www.nature.com/srep/2012/120608/srep00444/images/srep00444-f8.jpg)